Three Concepts Aspiring Writers Should Know (The Good, the Bad, and the Ugly)

 Left brain with calculations and right brain with color and abstract images

-So how do you best create your raw block of stone?
+You may be wondering how to create your raw block of stone best.

 A quarry with blocks of marble in the bottom

-I know, I know… it’s hard to do.
-The temptation to edit is monumental when writing on a computer when you can cursor-slice a sentence in the middle of it to wreak havoc with the delete button.
-If you have trouble resisting the temptation, do what I do and use a good old-fashioned notebook.
+The temptation to edit is monumental when writing on a computer, especially when you can slice a sentence in two with your cursor and wreak havoc with the delete button.
+If you have trouble resisting the temptation, take a page from my book and use a good old-fashioned notebook.

-Although I’ve trained myself to avoid editing during creative mode when I’m using a computer, I still get the dangerous urge to do it on occasion.
-Most of the time I resist.
-But if the impulse becomes too strong, I whip out my old-school notebook and trusty ink pen to write longhand.
-This technique removes the temptation to edit and allows me to focus on getting all thoughts out of my head and onto the paper.
+But if the impulse becomes too strong, I whip out an old-school notebook and trusty ink pen to write longhand.
+This technique removes the temptation to edit and lets me focus on getting all thoughts from my head onto paper.

 A sculptor with hammer and chisel shaping stone

 Want more good news?
-The more often you write, using the creative mode followed by the editing mode at a later time, an odd thing happens.
+The more often you write, using the creative mode followed by the editing mode at a later time, a benefit typically occurs.
 Over time, your writing during creative mode needs less editing.
-Your brain begins to automatically incorporate your sharpened editing skills before the words hit the page.
+Your brain automatically incorporates some of your sharpened editing skills before the words hit the page.

 Train Your Brain

 • Learn to clear your mind of life’s endless distractions for a predetermined time.
-Sorry to break it to you, but you will never get them all done anyway so train your brain to block them out so you have a clear mental space from which to write.
+Sorry to break it to you, but you will never get all your non-writing tasks done anyway.
+Train your brain to block those to-dos out for a short time so you have a clear mental space to write.

-• Use the creative mode often, not allowing yourself to do any editing so you have numerous blocks of stone to work with at any given time.
+• Use the creative mode often, not allowing any editing, so you create numerous blocks of stone to work with at any given time.

 • Write often.
 (Did I mention that one already?)